tikankika/COSEAQ/Content Generation from Syllabus and National Curriculum - COSEAC C.md

     [Evaluation]
         Recommend guidelines for periodic evaluation and updates of the Course Content content to incorporate new scientifian Outline of, ensuring the  relevant.

+    # List of documents (Knowledge) in the GPT
+    - txt file - Content generation (background)
+    - example of courses

     # Commands
       All "commands" used to structure and organize the microprompt.
 Each command represents a specific step, section, or component of the framework.
 Use of "/" should start the microprompt